yohannes911/select2/doc/protocol.md

     if active[i + 1]

--- -- 3.1. check if I am not the token owner, wake up token owner, cleanup and exit
+-- -- 3.1. if I am not the token owner, wake up token owner, cleanup and exit

        if !token_owner
            wait[i+1] = false